Sound and Drama

 Examples of Sound Images

-You can find Sound Image compositions in volumes of AEB's Art History Through Touch and Sound encyclopedia.
+You can find Sound Image compositions in volumes of ABS's Art History Through Touch and Sound encyclopedia.
 Some compositions are about specific works of art; others convey the aesthetic properties of a style of art.

 They can be used by individuals or played in classrooms or galleries.